kabuk1/rock-paper-scissors/README.md

 -----------
 An interactive single player recreation of the classic rock, paper, scissors game using vanilla JS, CSS and HTML.

-I used JavaScript click event listenters, DOM manipulation and CSS Grid.
+I used JavaScript click event listeners, DOM manipulation and CSS Grid.

 How to Play
 ----------